 4. Remote Work and Scheduling Options

 Remote work and flexible scheduling have been vital parts of work/life strategies, allowing employees to plan their work life around the immovable parts of their personal lives, leading to a lot less worry and a lot more flexible thinking when completing projects.
-Data systems are one of the most important tools available for making flexible and remote work options available to employees.
-It just isn’t possible to easily schedule and reschedule or monitor teams no matter where they are working from without modern management software (Microsoft Teams is currently one of the top examples).
+Data systems are one of the most important tools for making flexible and remote work options available to employees.
+It isn’t possible to easily schedule and reschedule or monitor teams no matter where they are working from without modern management software (Microsoft Teams is currently one of the top examples).

 5. Digital Spaces for Workplace Fulfillment

 It is understandable – and productive – if you block something like Facebook at the workplace.
 But that doesn’t mean employees cannot benefit from a social space: Indeed, a shared digital space can be very valuable for quick discussions, feeling like part of the company community, and keeping interested in the latest news and developments.
 We suggest adopting a company social space like Yammer so that employees understand their connection to the company and adopt better workplace relationships.

 6. Reminders for Breaks, Meals, and Healthy Living

 Regarding scheduling and communication systems, updating these systems with broad company reminders is also a good idea.
 Those 10-15 minute breaks, lunches, and health benefits work a lot better if you move them from orientation into the workplace with a set of wellness alerts to remind employees to take a break.
 Many of the tools we have already talked about all you to set up these types of alerts.